-Districtwide Planning Research & Policy The primary beneficiary from districtwide genera red to be the e whole commu nity.
-It is therefo ore considered approp riate to source funding Overall impact of allocation of liability Districtwide Planning Even though every individent public benefits may arise may be appropriate to cl e from it.
-In those instan ces, where s sufficient public benefits can be identified from a requ ested plan change, it Housing While the private market does provide housing, this activity seeks to encourage the sort of development which would not commonly occur without Council's support or facilitation.
+Districtwide Planning Research & Policy The primary beneficiary from districtwide genera of this activity is conside red to be the e whole commu nity.
+It is therefo ore considered approp riate to source funding Overall impact of allocation of liability Districtwide generat rates.
+Districtwide Planning Even though every individual requesting a plan change is a direct and private beneficiary, depending on the nature of the plan change, public benefits may arise from it.
+In those instances, where sufficient public benefits can be identified from a requested plan change, it may be appropriate to classify these as public plan changes and partially or wholly fund it from districtwide general rates.
+Housing While the private market does provide housing, this activity seeks to encourage the sort of development which would not commonly occur without Council's support or facilitation.
 The main intention of this activity is to help address the housing pressures being experienced in the district, and to seek to recoup the cost from private beneficiaries (such as developers and community housing providers) would defeat the purpose of Council support as this may affect housing affordability and feasibility.
 In addition, much of the work in this activity is strategic and facilitative in nature with broadly delivered benefits through a quality framework.
 Given this and the benefits to the community as a whole, the fairest and most effective way to fund this activity is 100% from districtwide general rates.
-Research & Policy Even though individual a Council decision-making therefore it is fair to fund and accountability proc esses to en sure community Funding source allocation and Operating costs: funding source Activity Sub-activity User Fees Other Income Rates General Rates Targeted Rates Districtwide Planning Districtwide Planning 0-5% 95-100% ✓ (districtwide general rate) - Research and Policy - - 100% ✓ (districtwide - general rate)√ Housing - - 100% ✓ (districtwide general rate) -
+Council decision-makin and community groups ha g and accountability proc d this activity from distric esses to ens sure community Funding source allocation and Operating costs: funding source Activity Sub-activity User Fees Other Income Rates General Rates Targeted Rates Districtwide Planning 0-5% - 95-100% ✓ (districtwide general rate) - Research and Policy - - 100% ✓ (districtwide general rate)✔ - Housing - - 100% ~ -

 Districtwide Planning

+ctwide al rate)

 Capital costs:

-The interest and depreciation costs relating to capit relating to capital expenditure are incorporated in the operating costs of each activity.
+The interest and depreciation costs relating to capi tal expenditure are incorpo orated in the operating cos sts of each activity.

-Districtwide Planning (including Housing and Resea rch and Policy) capital expenditure projects are fun ded through borrowings.
+Districtwide Planning (including Housing and Resea arch and Policy) capital exp enditure projects are fun ded through borrowings.

-Funding Source Proportion of Funding for 2021-2041
+Funding Source Proportion of Fund ling for 2021-2041

 Rates funded depreciation -

-Capital grants and subsidies (incl Waka Kotahi, New Zealand Transport Agency) -
+Capital grants and subsidies (incl Waka Kotahi, New Zealand Transport Agency)

 Development and financial contributions -

-Borrowings 100%
+Borrowings 100)%

-Total 100%
+Total 100)%